jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The owners of industrial age technology don't want you holding advanced tools like Netflix.
 Gatekeeping access to thinks like movies, education, and insurance is very profitable.
 That's why many Industrial Age power brokers are working hard to antagonize all future upgrades.
 These "Darth Blockbusters" want society's levers of power all to themselves.

 Happily, many internet geeks, hackers, and innovators have already been fighting Darth Blockbuster's gatekeeping and antagonism.
-The open-source community alone has made hundreds of thousands of tools to empower ordinary people to live a better life.
+The open-source community alone has made hundreds of thousands of tools that empower ordinary people to live a better life.
 But, these protagonists can't keep fighting your battles for you.
 Main Street must jump into the fight.

 There is no debate.
 The story is simple, and the morality is clear.
 We must upgrade our society now.